Indian Stock Market Sentiment · Updated Daily

 USD/INR 20-day percentage change, percentile-ranked and inverted.
 A weakening rupee (USD/INR rising) signals risk-off behaviour and pulls the score toward fear; a firming rupee leans toward greed.

-Foreign Flow Coming soon
+Foreign Flow

 04